suborbital/vektor/docs/README.md

 `Ctx` includes a standard Go `context.Context` which can be used as a pseudo key/value store using `ctx.Set()` and `ctx.Get()`.
 This allows passing things into request handlers such as database connections or other persistent objects.
 Middleware and Afterware can access the `Ctx` to modify it, or access data from it.

 The server's configured `vlog.Logger` object is included (`ctx.Log`) for logging within request handlers, and a shortcut for setting the logger's scope for the current request exists with `ctx.UseScope(...)`.
 You can learn about scope in [the vlog docs](../vlog/README.md).
+A default scope will always be set with the request ID included.

 Accessing the URL params for the request (such as `/users/:uuid`) is done with `ctx.Params`, and `ctx.RespHeaders` can be used to set response headers if needed.

 `Ctx` can also be used to easily get a request ID, with `ctx.RequestID()`.
 The Request ID is generated and cached on the object, and so calling it multiple times will return the same value.
-If you prefer to set your own Request ID, `ctx.UseRequestID()` will do the trick.
+If you prefer to set your own Request ID, `ctx.UseRequestID()` will do the trick, however it will mean the first log message for the request will have a different ID as it uses the default ID generated for the `ctx`.

 ## What's to come?